Tennessee football's 10% talent fee opens discussion of how many schools and sports will follow

 As for talent fees, the question is whether season ticket holders will accept paying another surcharge besides charges for handling and convenience added to the face value.
 Ditto for the single-game spectator mulling how much the price of admission will run.

-But that fan acceptance also ratchets up the high expectation of hoisting the national championship trophy, or at least regular contending in the expanded 12-team College Football Playoff.
+But that fan acceptance also ratchets up the high expectation of hoisting the national championship trophy, or at least of regular appearances in the expanded 12-team College Football Playoff.
 Not that any of those schools have a problem understanding the assignment.

 “Given the landscape of college athletics and today’s economy, I think most fans at the power conference schools will likely be OK with a marginal talent fee or tax like what we’re seeing here because they want to field competitive teams,” said Lamar Reams, department chair and professor of sports administration at Ohio University.